Does this sound familiar?

 Because you want the best possible book before anyone else sees it.
 That may be an editor or agent if you’re submitting it for publishing traditionally, or a buying customer, if you’re publishing independently.
 In either case, you can only make a first impression once, and you do not want your target reader, whether an editor, agent, or customer associating your name with sloppy, careless, or worse, boring writing.

 Hundreds of thousands of books are being published now.
 You want yours to stand out, and getting a good, solid critique from an experienced professional will put you ahead of the pack.

-Any one work of writing you want critiqued.
-It can be for an adult or juvenile audience.
-It can be:
+Any one work of writing you want critiqued in a genre listed below for an adult or children's audience.